diseases of civilization articles

 Most people’s eyes light up if free food is mentioned.
 But using “free” as an excuse to eat junk food is nothing to be proud of.

-We are excited by the concept of free food because we perceive it as having value.
+We get excited by the concept of free food because at first glance it seems like a great value.
 But cheap, mass-produced food isn’t worth much in health, taste or even satisfaction.

 Thus one of the most important lessons I’ve learned in my 12 years of higher education is: